whalebrew/whalebrew/README.md

 # Whalebrew

 Whalebrew creates aliases for Docker images so you can run them as if they were native commands.
-It's like Homebrew, but with Docker images.
+It's like Homebrew, but everything you install is cleanly packaged up in a Docker image.

 Docker works really well for packaging up development environments, but there are lots of tools that aren't tied to a particular project: `wget` for downloading files, `jq` for parsing JSON, `awscli` for managing your AWS account, `ffmpeg` for converting video, and so on.
 Whalebrew makes those things work with Docker, too.